 The airway is sophisticated enough to challenge all levels of trainee expertise.
 For beginning providers, the airway can be easier to intubate or mask ventilate.
-Breath sounds would be normal (clear, bilateral).
+Breath sounds would be normal.
 For the more advanced user, many problems can be simulated, including swelling in the hypopharynx or tongue, decreased cervical range of motion, and trismus.

-Defibrillation is possible using standard electrical settings (up to 360 joules).
-The program settings can be set up to either respond to the energy with a heart rhythm change or to ignore the shock to send trainees further down the treatment pathway.
-Special plates on the manikin's chest can be used with hands-free paddles to monitor the patient's heart rhythm.
+Defibrillation and pacing are possible using standard patient equipment.
+The program can be set up to either respond to the energy with a heart rhythm change or to ignore it, sending trainees further down the treatment pathway.

-Vital signs can be changed on the fly, or can be set ahead of time to change from one value to another over a given amount of time.
-If the scenario details cannot be laid out ahead of time, the instructor must run the computer and teach at the same time, but the interface is very user-friendly and can be learned quickly.
+Vital signs can be changed on the fly, or can be programmed to change from one value to another over a given amount of time.
+The interface is very intuitive and easy to use, enabling the instructor to run simple cases by themselves while teaching, if they choose to.

-A log is available that includes both user interventions, such as chest compressions or pulse checks, and instructor-entered information that the manikin cannot sense, such as a trainee calling for additional help.
-This is a great review for the debriefing.
-It can be printed out so that the trainees have a record of their actions to review after the session.
+A log is available that includes both user interventions, such as chest compressions or pulse checks, and instructor-entered information that the manikin cannot sense, such as a trainee calling for help.
+This log can also be used in conjunction with the optional video camera recording system for on-the-spot debriefings after a case.